 - Dill and basil planted among tomatoes can protect from tomato hornworms.

 - Sage scattered about the cabbage patch reduces injury from cabbage moths.

-- Marigolds are as good as gold when grown with just about any garden plant, repelling beetles, nematodes, and sometimes even animal pests, like deer.
+- Marigolds are as good as gold when grown with just about any garden plant, repelling nematodes which attack vegetable roots, especially tomatoes.